riyons/nextjs-centralized-error-handler/README.md

 ---

 ## Community Feedback and Stability
-As this package is newly released, I am aware of the importance of stability in production environments.
-While I have conducted  testing, the real-world usage and feedback from the community are crucial for identifying any potential issues and improving the package further.
+As this package is newly released, I recognize the importance of stability in production environments.
+While I have conducted testing, real-world usage and feedback from the community are crucial for identifying any potential issues and further improving the package.

-I encourage developers to integrate `nextjs-centralized-error-handler` into their projects and share their experiences.
-Whether it’s bug reports, suggestions for improvement, or simply sharing how it has helped streamline error management in your applications, your feedback is invaluable.
+I encourage developers to try out the nextjs-centralized-error-handler package and share their experiences.
+Whether it’s bug reports, improvement suggestions, or simply sharing how it has helped streamline error management in your applications, your feedback is invaluable.
 Together, we can enhance this package and make it even more effective for the Next.js community.

 ---